Alex Verdugo Player Props: Red Sox vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is sixth in the league with a collective 9.5 strikeouts per nine innings.
+- The Phillies pitching staff ranks fifth in MLB with a collective 9.5 strikeouts per nine innings.

-- The Phillies' 5.10 team ERA ranks 27th across all league pitching staffs.
+- The Phillies have the 27th-ranked team ERA across all league pitching staffs (5.15).

-- The Phillies rank 13th in baseball in home runs given up (35 total, 1.1 per game).
+- Phillies pitchers combine to surrender 35 total home runs at a clip of one per game (to rank 13th in the league).

-- Falter makes the start for the Phillies, his seventh of the season.
-He is 0-5 with a 5.01 ERA and 22 strikeouts through 32 1/3 innings pitched.
+- Walker gets the start for the Phillies, his seventh of the season.
+He is 2-2 with a 6.91 ERA and 29 strikeouts in 28 2/3 innings pitched.

-- His last appearance was on Sunday against the Houston Astros, when the left-hander went 4 1/3 innings, surrendering four earned runs while giving up eight hits.
+- The righty last pitched on Tuesday against the Los Angeles Dodgers, when he went 3 1/3 innings, allowing eight earned runs while giving up eight hits.

-- In six games this season, the 26-year-old has a 5.01 ERA and 6.1 strikeouts per nine innings, while giving up a batting average of .281 to opposing hitters.
+- The 30-year-old has amassed an ERA of 6.91, with 9.1 strikeouts per nine innings, in six games this season.
+Opposing hitters have a .259 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.